 A collection of 25 individual homes across five representative Villas, from lateral penthouses through to duplex ‘town houses’ and loft-style apartments, set within one of London’s most notable residential locations.

 The boutique development is Christian’s final scheme of this scale after more than two decades of London development.
-The project has been led by CPC Group as development manager who in turn has appointed a best in class team consisting of architecture by Lifschutz Davidson Sandilands and Studio Indigo, and construction by Knight Build Ltd and Concept Bespoke.
+The project has been led by CPC Group as development manager who in turn has appointed a best in a class team consisting of architecture by Lifschutz Davidson Sandilands and Studio Indigo, and construction by Knight Build Ltd and Concept Bespoke.
 Interior designs at the project will feature the iconic British designer Nina Campbell and rising stars Albion Nord.

-The development includes 24-hour concierge, resident’s car parking, a private screening room, resident’s lounge and business suite, a 17-metre pool with spa facility and a performance-driven gym designed by Olympic Triathlete, Tim Weeks.
+The development includes a 24-hour concierge, resident’s car parking, a private screening room, resident’s lounge and business suite, a 17-metre pool with spa facility and a performance-driven gym designed by Olympic Triathlete, Tim Weeks.